A State-Space Perspective on Modelling and Inference for Online Skill Rating: Experiments

 \section{Experiments}

-We now turn to the task of applying the aforementioned dynamic skill estimation techniques to some real-life data sets.
-We consider three sports; Women's Tennis Association (WTA) results (noting that WTA data is particularly convenient since draws are excluded and all matches have the same 3-set format), football data for the English Premier League (EPL) (as well as international data for Fig.~\ref{fig:argentina}) and finally professional (classical format) chess matches.
+We now turn to the task of accurately quantifying sporting skills with some real-life data sets.
+We consider three sports; Women's Tennis Association (WTA) results (noting that all matches have the same 3-set format), football data for the English Premier League (EPL) (plus international data for Fig.~\ref{fig:argentina}) and professional (classical format) chess matches.
+In all cases, the research question is to use the results of the matches (and potentially additional data, e.g. the margin of victory) to infer time-varying skill levels of all competitors alongside uncertainties in these skill estimates.
+We then use these skill levels to provide match predictions, whose accuracy we assess.

-We structure this section with the goal of replicating a realistic workflow.
+This section is structured to replicate a realistic workflow.
 We start with an exploratory analysis with some trial static parameters, testing against basic coherence checks on how we expect the latent skills to behave.
-We then turn to parameter estimation and learning the static parameters from historical data.
+We then turn to parameter estimation and learn the static parameters from historical data.
 Finally, we describe and analyse how filtering and smoothing can be utilised for online decision-making and historical evaluation respectively.
 At each stage of the workflow, we compare and highlight similarities or differences across sports and modelling or inference approaches as appropriate (but not exhaustively).
-We consider all (dynamic) methods discussed in Section~\ref{sec:Concrete-Procedures}.
-For the Extended Kalman approach, we use the state-space model \eqref{specific_SSM} with the logistic sigmoid function to match the Elo and Glicko approaches.
-TrueSkill2 requires the inverse probit sigmoid function which we also use for the SMC and fHMM approaches.

-We also comment on some global parameter choices.
-We run SMC with $J = 1000$ particles and the fHMM with $S = 500$ states.
-Naturally, increasing these resolution parameters can only increase accuracy at the cost of computational speed, whose complexities are laid out in Table~\ref{tab:comparison}.
-As mentioned previously, for the model \eqref{specific_SSM}, the parameters $\mu_0$ and $s$ are not identifiable given $\sigma_0, \tau$ and $\epsilon$; we therefore set $\mu_0 = 0$ and $s=1$.
-For the fHMM case, we note that the boundary conditions of the dynamics result in the scaling parameter $s_d$ being identifiable, and requires scaling with $S$.
-It would be possible to tune $s_d$ with parameter estimation techniques, but for ease of comparison with the continuous state-space approaches, we here fix it to $s_d = S/5$, which was found to work well in practice.
-This leaves the following parameters to be learnt from data: $K$ for Elo, $(\sigma_0, \tau, \epsilon)$ for Extended Kalman, TrueSkill2 and SMC, and $(\sigma_d, \tau_d, \epsilon_d)$ for fHMM.

-A \texttt{python} package permitting easy application of the discussed techniques, as well as code to replicate all of the following simulations, can be found at\\\href{https://github.com/SamDuffield/abile}{github.com/SamDuffield/abile}.
+Specific details and parameter specifications for the experiments can be found in Section D in the supplementary material.
+A \texttt{python} package permitting easy application of the discussed techniques, and code to replicate all of the following simulations, can be found at \href{https://github.com/SamDuffield/abile}{github.com/SamDuffield/abile}.